 This lens gives you telephoto superpowers in a relatively lightweight package.
 The downsized build has been achieved by a modest f/6.3 aperture rating and a Phase Fresnel optical element, a technology that’s commonly used to focus the beam in a lighthouse.
 The addition of highly effective optical VR that works in tandem with IBIS in Z system full-frame cameras should ensure exceptionally sharp avian images.

-A useful range of handling extras ensure top-quality results time after time, with excellent consistency even in handheld shooting.
+A useful range of handling extras ensures top-quality results time after time, with excellent consistency even in handheld shooting.
 When you need to nail the definitive moment in wildlife photography, this is a lens you can surely count on.
 It's not cheap, but less than half the price of the Nikon Z 400mm f/2.8 TC VR S.

-See our full Nikon Z 800mm f/6.3 VR S review
+Read more: Nikon Z 800mm f/6.3 VR S review

 Specifications